• Don’t Click Here

 25 Sunday Dec 2016

-Posted by braddahr in health, Observations, recovery
+Posted health, Observations, recovery

 We do this in our lives but I believe that it’s just as damaging when it happens in our organizations, particularly the church.
 Love and belonging can’t thrive in an environment of control.